entermedia-community/.github/profile/README.md

-# eMedia
+# Quick Start

-With our AI-driven media library All-in-one solution for media management to help people create their digital value.
+All-in-one solution for media management to help people create their digital value.
 A fully Integrated, unified, secure application with a built in artificial intelligence powered search engine that organizes all media files into one place.

 eMediaLibrary is 100% Open Source forever, free from censorship, fully independent with no third party dependencies.